-F. In accordance with the provisions of each of the Mortgages, the grant by the School of (i) the Series 2011 Mortgages in favor of the Series 2011 Trustee, (ii) the Series 2013 Mortgages in favor of the Series 2013 Trustee, and (iii) the Series 2017 Mortgages in favor of the Series 2017 Trustee, is intended to secure, equally and ratably, the School's obligations under the Series 2011 Loan Agreement, the Series 2013 Loan Agreement and the Series 2011 Loan Agreement.

-G. In light of the foregoing, the parties are entering into this First Supplemental Intercreditor Agreement to provide for (i) the collection and distribution of the Pledged Revenues by the Collateral Agent and (ii) the exercise of any remedies and rights under the Series 2011 Mortgages by the Series 2011 Trustee, the Series 2013 Mortgages by the Series 2013 Trustee, and the Series 2017 Mortgages by the Series 2017 Trustee, for the equal and ratable benefit of the owners from time to time of the Series 2011 Bonds, the Series 2013 Bonds and the Series 2017 Bonds and of each other future holder of Parity Indebtedness, as hereinafter defined (if any), all as provided herein.
+- H. In accordance with the provisions of each of the Mortgages, the grant by the School of (i) the Series 2011 Mortgages in favor of the Series 2011 Trustee, (ii) the Series 2013 Mortgages in favor of the Series 2013 Trustee, (iii) the Series 2017 Mortgages in favor of the Series 2017 Trustee, and (iii) the Series 2018 Mortgages in favor of the Series 2018 Trustee, is intended to secure, equally and ratably, the School's obligations under the Series 2011 Loan Agreement, the Series 2013 Loan Agreement, the Series 2017 Loan Agreement and the Series 2018 Loan Agreement. - I. In light of the foregoing, the parties are entering into this Second Supplemental Intercreditor Agreement to provide for (i) the collection and distribution of the Pledged Revenues by the Collateral Agent and (ii) the exercise of any remedies and rights under the Series 2011 Mortgages by the Series 2011 Trustee, the Series 2013 Mortgages by the Series 2013 Trustee, the Series 2017 Mortgages by the Series 2017 Trustee, and the Series 2018 Mortgages by the Series 2018 Trustee, for the equal and ratable benefit of the owners from time to time of the Series 2011 Bonds, the Series 2013 Bonds, the Series 2017 Bonds and the Series 2018 Bonds and of each other future holder of Parity Indebtedness, as hereinafter defined (if any), all as provided herein.